Seek professional guidance

 Macquarie offers a range of services to improve your wellbeing and help you reach your full potential during your studies.

-We offer counselling services for students either online or over the phone.
+We offer counselling services for students either face to face, online or over the phone.

 Our services are available to all currently enrolled Macquarie University students and include:

 - short term, solution focused counselling

 - referral to specialist services outside of Macquarie University

 - on the day brief phone appointments are available Monday to Friday during business hours for urgent or immediate support.

 If you need help or support, please complete a CARE Report to be contacted back to discuss options available.